jsonh-org/JsonhCli/README.md

   --input-path <input-path>      The path of the JSONH file to input --input <input>                The JSONH string to input --output-path <output-path>    The path of the JSON file to output.
-If null, logs the output --pretty                       Whether to indent the outputted JSON --lang-version <Latest|V1|V2>  The major version of the JSONH specification to use [default: Latest] --max-depth <max-depth>        The maximum recursion depth when reading JSONH [default: 64] --big-numbers                  Whether to parse numbers outside the range/precision of a double
+If null, logs the output --indent <indent>              The indentation to pretty-print the output.
+If null, the output is minified.
+  --lang-version <Latest|V1|V2>  The major version of the JSONH specification to use [default: Latest] --max-depth <max-depth>        The maximum recursion depth when reading JSONH [default: 64] --big-numbers                  Whether to parse numbers outside the range/precision of a double